djbrieck/brieckspro/content/posts/visual-catalog-extending-embeded-pdf/index.md

 take what the OpenOffice wizard produces by hand and reproduce it programmatically, end to end, with the missing controls (folder naming, shared CSS, custom titles) added on top.
-The AI handled the implementation and testing: rendering `.odg` pages to PDF, rasterizing each page with poppler, generating letterboxed thumbnails, and templating out the HTML to match the original wizard's structure — down to matching how the first/last page nav links go from clickable to plain text.
+The AI handled the implementation providing the script to handle: rendering `.odg` pages to PDF, rasterizing each page with poppler, generating letterboxed thumbnails, and templating out the HTML to match the original wizard's structure — down to matching how the first/last page nav links go from clickable to plain text.